 Owners of emotional support animals must submit an Emotional Support Psychiatric Service Animal Request form which requires a letter prepared and signed by a doctor or licensed mental health professional, and a signed Confirmation of Animal Training form to Delta’s Service Animal Support Desk via Delta.com at least 48 hours in advance of travel.
 Additionally, a copy of vaccination records may be provided in lieu of the Veterinary Health Form as long as the vaccination dates and veterinary office information are included.

 Only one emotional support animal per passenger is permitted.
-As of December 18, 2018, puppies and kittens under 4 months of age will not be accepted as emotional support animals.
+Puppies and kittens under 4 months of age will not be accepted as emotional support animals.
 Also, emotional support animals will not be accepted on any flights over 8 hours in length.

-United will accept service animals in the cabin at no charge.
+United will accept service animals (cats, dogs and miniature horses only) in the cabin at no charge.
 No documentation is required; however, notice should be given as employees can provide any equipment you may need.